Lanczos resampling

+The filter was invented by Claude Duchon, who named it after Cornelius Lanczos due to Duchon's use of the sigma approximation in constructing the filter, a technique created by Lanczos.

 Definition

 Lanczos kernel

 The effect of each input sample on the interpolated values is defined by the filter's reconstruction kernel L(x), called the Lanczos kernel.
 It is the normalized sinc function sinc(x), windowed (multiplied) by the Lanczos window, or sinc window, which is the central lobe of a horizontally stretched sinc function sinc(x/a) for −a ≤ x ≤ a.